 Depending of how many tasks you have and how much time tracking data there is, block at least one hour in your calendar and analyze the data.

-Then, count the time it took an average to finish a task.
+Then, count the time it took an average to finish a task (by the way, check this article if you want to learn how to finish a task).
 For instance, it when I did tracking on my guest posting, I learned that it takes approximately 1 hour and 4 minutes to write a guest post (1000 words, without proofreading).